LnxRls/RmvElemsUsingMnMdDiff/README.md

 <!-- RESULTS EXAMPLES -->
 ## Results

-We present screenshots of 3 runs.
-The top pair of graphs had a threshold of 5 and the bottom 2 pairs a threshold of 0.
-The pronounced red and green hexagons in the mean vs median plot show the first and last absolute differences during execution.
+We provide screenshots from three experimental runs.
+The top pair of graphs corresponds to a threshold value of 5, while the bottom two pairs were generated using a threshold of 0.
+In the mean vs. median comparison plot, the red and green hexagons indicate the initial and final absolute differences observed during execution, respectively.

 ${
   \color{red} -\ Case\ 1